Mitch Grassi: Messer

 Mitch Grassi performing as Messer at the Moroccan Lounge on January 14, 2023.

 In April 2020, Paper announced that Grassi would be debuting his solo project, Messer, at a Club Quarantine Zoom event during the COVID-19 (coronavirus) pandemic.
 This initial online outing of Messer was a DJ set of "dark, techno tunes" but Grassi would later release solo music under the same moniker.
 The following year, Messer was featured on "READY2DIE," the twelfth track on Jimmy Edgar's Cheetah Bend album.
 Pitchfork praised the "exhilarating, euphoric counterweight" lent to the track by Messer's vocal performance.

 August 2021 saw the release of an EP, Roses.
 Self-released under the label-name Schwingungen, Roses features 5 songs, including the singles "Machine" and "Angels Pray".
 Four of the tracks were cowritten and coproduced with alexmaax (Max Hershenow) while the title track was cowritten and produced with Naomi MacPherson of MUNA.
 A remix by Planningtorock of "Boy in the Pictures" (the third track on Roses) was released on October 25, 2021, along with the b-side, "Love Supply," a Messer original co-written with Xander Rushie.
 The 2022 single, "Leather," again co-written with Rushie along with Austin Macedo, was highlighted by Frontview Magazine as a departure from Messer's previous releases moving towards " a more sensual and r&b-inspired sound."

 On January 14, 2023, Messer had his debut live show at the Moroccan Lounge in LA.
 This concert was originally scheduled for October 2022 but was postponed due to illness.

+On June 23, 2025, Messer announced the release of his new album, Cuts, for July 18 of the same year.
+On January 23, 2026, a vinyl pressing of Cuts was released for the first time.